Contract Lifecycle Management and Microsoft Excel

 There are many ways to generate Contract Lifecycle Management reports in SharePoint and Office 365.

 To start, view the backround on how to convert the home page into a reporting dashboard:

 Most fully functional business management solutions include tabular-data reports as shown above, and just as often, they include visual reports that enable business drivers to more quickly assess KPIs and determine the state of the business process.
 Tabular data has its place, and so do bar charts, line charts, and pie charts with pivot controls, hover data, drill-in capabilities, and so-on.

 Creating the Reporting Page and Document Library in SharePoint:

 First, create a new page that will be dedicated to sharing visual reports:

 Next, create a Document Library in SharePoint that will be used to house the Microsoft Excel workbooks that contain the reports:

 Exporting the SharePoint CLM Tasks List into Excel:

 Creating the Contract Lifecycle Excel Report with a Pivot Table:

 After the export is complete, create their report and save the Microsoft Excel workbook.

 Now, upload the Microsoft Excel workbook to the new Sales Report Workbooks library, and also add some groupings to the All Items view in the Sales Contract Lifecycle Tasks list so that you can validate their Microsoft Excel pivot table counts.

 Here’s the side-by-side comparison of values (which are a match):

 Using the SharePoint Excel Web Access Web Part to Render the Report:

-Finally, they use the Excel Web Access web part to surface their new Sales Contract Tasks by Stage and Approval Status report on the reports page they created above.
+Finally, use the Excel Web Access web part to surface their new Sales Contract Tasks by Stage and Approval Status report on the reports page created above.

 First, adding the web part: